MarcusHSmith/StoryLift/PRD.md

 ## Acceptance criteria v1

 - [ ] User pastes a YouTube URL and sees title and channel avatar within two seconds
+- [ ] User downloads YouTube video locally and processes it for Instagram Stories format
-- [ ] User selects a local file, trims a segment up to 60 seconds, and previews it vertically with safe zones
+- [ ] User previews the video vertically with safe zones
 - [ ] Export completes entirely client side and downloads an MP4 that plays on iPhone and Android
 - [ ] Output shows video, title, and channel info with reserved bottom area for link sticker
 - [ ] Cover JPEG exports correctly